Fall 2014 - September to December 2014 - Updated 2015-09-06 00:43 EDT

 $ sum ntpd_after.txt

-take another long listing of /etc/rc.d/rc3.d
+take another long listing of /etc/rc.d/rc3.d and put the output into

-in your sysadmin base directory (also 26 lines,
+rc3d_after.txt in your sysadmin base directory (also 26 lines,

 277 words).

-the output (one line) into rc3d_ntpd_after.txt
+the output (one line) into rc3d_ntpd_after.txt in your sysadmin

 base directory.
-(Should be one line – your grep
+(Should be one line – your grep should not match

-the line with ntpdate
+the line with ntpdate).

 $ wc -lw rc3d_ntpd_after.txt